 On Reddit’s r/devops I found this thread in which a comment pointed me to Mailgun.
 Then this article helped me, but if you find it raw (or require handholding to draw that owl), here is mine with more details! 🙂

 Mailgun is an email sending service owned by Rackspace (managed cloud computing company).
 It’s a bit more than a newsletter solution.
 That “bit” allows us to receive mail through their system, but with everything ending up in Gmail.
-It’s a free approach as long as your email traffic is under 10K/month.

 First, you need to register.
 They need your card details (via Stripe!) for verification.
 Since sending emails is touchy, as in anyone could leverage their infrastructure to spam.
 When things are this serious, it’s understandable that they need payment information as an additional way to protect themselves.